ellisez/inject-golang/README.md

 > `@proxy ` causes the system to generate a proxy function with the same name as the original function by default.
 > Proxy functions can be accessed through container objects
 >
+> `@override` indicates support for overloading, and when encountering instances with the same name, the latter will overwrite the former; The default is to disable overloading, and an error will be reported when the same name is used.
+>
 > `@injectParam` is used for dependency injection of parameters;
 >
 > `@injectRecv` is used for structural dependency injection of member functions;